ibbatta/readme-generator/README.md

 ## **:clipboard: User usage**

+Install the package `@ibbatta/readme-generator`\n
-Just run `generate-readme` at the root of your project and answer questions.
+Just run `readme-generator` at the root of your project and answer questions.

 You can add few options: